-Learn about Verification: how it works, difference between private and public verification and how to do it in Tenderly.
-Use the UI or code-based approaches, from zero-code to full-code solutions.
+Find out how contract verification works, choose between private and public verification, and learn how to do it in Tenderly.
+Use the UI or code-based approaches, from zero- to full-code solutions.

-Contract verification allows web3 tools to decode the information about transactions and show it in a humanly-readable form.
-It's the cornerstone for building more sophisticated tools and and services around those smart contracts.
+Contract verification allows Web3 tools to decode the information about transactions and show it in a humanly-readable form.
+It's the cornerstone for building more sophisticated tools and services around those smart contracts.

 In Tenderly, verification is an essential step in enabling Debugger, Simulator, Web3 Actions, and other Tenderly features and ensuring they work seamlessly with your Smart Contracts.

 Tenderly offers several methods of verification, bringing different levels of control, visibility, and flexibility.
 You can verify your contracts using the Dashboard or go for a code-based approach using the hardhat-tenderly library or the CLI.